All Episodes

 They all knew about it.

-They have evident more evidence than you'd ever want for any criminal case.
+They have more evidence than you'd ever want for any criminal case.

-An energy department agent assigned to assist the FBI in the case testified that this guy supervised a quote, racketeering scheme that involved extortion, bribery, money laundering, and kickbacks that were both directed and provided benefit to more senior officials back in Russia.
+In evidentiary affidavits that were signed in 2014 and 15, an Energy Department agent assigned to assist the FBI in the case testified that this guy supervised a, quote, racketeering scheme that involved extortion, bribery, money laundering, and kickbacks that were both directed and provided benefit to more senior officials back in Russia.

 Putin's navigating the whole thing through the United States.